Functional Analysis II Spring 2025

 The new exercise lists will be posted here on Fridays.
 We expect you to look at the problems over the weekend and to prepare questions for the exercise class on Monday.

-Exercises marked with a ♣ sign are important and we encourage you to solve them.
+Exercises marked with a ♣ sign are intended as reminders of things you should be familiar with, and you should be able to solve them.

 Exercises marked with a ★ sign, as well as their solutions, are part of the program for the examination.